Hainanese chicken rice: History

+There is a shared culture of seasoned rice dishes across Hainan and the Leizhou peninsula.
+Wenchang chicken rice is closely related to another chicken rice dish known as Anpu chicken rice (安铺鸡饭) from Zhanjiang in western Guangdong province, and Anpu chicken rice is speculated to be the predecessor to Wenchang chicken rice.
+The city of Zhanjiang is also known for its wild betel rice (蛤蒌饭) and duck rice (鸭仔饭).

-Almost every country in Asia with a history of immigration from China has a version.
-The San Francisco Chronicle says, "the dish maps 150 years’ immigration from China's Hainan Island...to Singapore and Malaysia, where the dish is often known as Hainan chicken rice; to Vietnam, where it is called "Hai Nam chicken"; and to Thailand, where it has been renamed "khao man gai" ("chicken fat rice")."
+Almost every country in Asia with a history of immigration from China has a version of Hainanese chicken rice.
+The San Francisco Chronicle says, "the dish maps 150 years’ immigration from China's Hainan Island...to Singapore and Malaysia, where the dish is often known as Hainan chicken rice; to Vietnam, where it is called "Hai Nam chicken"; and to Thailand, where it has been renamed khao man gai ("chicken fat rice")."

-In Singapore

-In Singapore, the dish was born out of frugality, created by servant-class immigrants trying to stretch the flavour of the chicken.